THE INCREDIBLE HULK

 Edward Norton is an actor who has accrued a host of award nominations and has been slapped with labels like Best Actor of His Generation.
 For all that (and even though he had a hand in the script, being credited on the films poster, although peculiarly not the credits on screen, where he takes the pseudonym of Edward Harrison), Norton never does much with the role.
 It is fairly much a walk through that any actor could have done and we never see Edward Norton bringing his vaunted acting skill to bear.
 The idea of casting the perpetually non-acting Liv Tyler as a scientist is one that in conception seems to rank down at the level of credulity gap required to accept Denise Richards as a nuclear scientist in The World is Not Enough (1999).
 William Hurt at least tries to shake casting as one of the dullest actors in the world as Thunderbolt Ross, although Sam Elliott had much more fun with the same part in Hulk.
 Both Tim Roth and, in particular, Tim Blake Nelson get into their mutual roles with relish, although they are lumbered with the problem that neither of the parts have been written with any depth.

-The Incredible Hulk next appeared in The Avengers (2012) and Avengers: Age of Ultron (2015) where the role was recast with Mark Ruffalo.
+The Incredible Hulk next appeared in The Avengers (2012), Avengers: Age of Ultron (2015) and Thor: Ragnarok (2017) where the role was recast with Mark Ruffalo.
 Ruffalo also made a cameo as Bruce Banner at the end of Iron Man Three (2013).